sujayv/LogisticRegression/README.md

 We have divided the data set in the ratio of 80:20 where 80% is the training data and 20% is the testing data.

 You can browse through the code and read the comments to see how we implemented each loss function.

+The Github link for the code is :https://github.com/sujayv/LogisticRegression